Students who will live in the Netherlands for a longer period of time are advised to open a Dutch bank account

 Bunq bank offers an online bank account without needing the BSN number straight away.
 The bank account will be ready in one day.
 For scholarship recipients and minors this is a good option, although the costs are higher than those of other banks.
 However you will have to do everything online; there are no branches available to go to.

-The following banks have offices in Enschede city center and offer student packages free of charge (website in English);
+The ING bank has an office in Enschede city center and offer student packages free of charge (website in English at the top of the page)